prachigupta234/DIY-NodeMCU/diy.md

 2. Write your wifi name in place of 'SSID' and your wifi password in place of 'PASS'.
 3. Replace 'YOUR_API_KEY' by the API key copied.

-**Now connect your laptop with NodeMCU using a USBcable and upload the code.**
+**Now connect your laptop with NodeMCU using a USB cable and upload the code.**